BestTimesToVisit.com Logo

 money

 Colones are the local currency, but US dollars are widely accepted, especially in tourist areas.
-However, you'll get a better exchange rate if you use ATMs to withdraw colones; avoid exchanging money at the airport or in heavily touristed zones as they often have less favorable rates.
+However, you'll often get a better exchange rate if you use ATMs (look for Banco Nacional or BAC San José) than exchanging money at the airport or hotels.
+Negotiating prices at smaller, local markets is also common and can save you money.

 transport